 Mobile Computing - Classification

-Mobile computing is not limited to Mobile Phones only, but also there are various gadgets available in the market helping mobile computing.
-They are usually classified in the following categories:
+Mobile computing is not only limited to mobile phones, but there are various gadgets available in the market that are built on a platform to support mobile computing.
+They are usually classified in the following categories −

 Personal Digital Assistant (PDA)

-The main purpose of this device was to act as an electronic organizer or day planner that is portable, easy to use and. capable of sharing information with your with a computer systems.
+The main purpose of this device is to act as an electronic organizer or day planner that is portable, easy to use and capable of sharing information with your computer systems.

-PDA was an extension of the PC, not a replacement.
-These systems were capable of sharing information with a computer system through a process or service known as synchronization.
-Where both devices will access each other to check for changes or updates in the individual devices.
-The use of infrared and Bluetooth connections enabled these devices to always be synchronized.
+PDA is an extension of the PC, not a replacement.
+These systems are capable of sharing information with a computer system through a process or service known as synchronization.
+Both devices will access each other to check for changes or updates in the individual devices.
+The use of infrared and Bluetooth connections enables these devices to always be synchronized.

-With PDA devices, a user could; browsers the internet, listen to audio clips, watch video clips, edit and modify office documents, and many more services.
-They had a stylus and a touch sensitive screen for input and output purposes.
+With PDA devices, a user can browse the internet, listen to audio clips, watch video clips, edit and modify office documents, and many more services.
+The device has a stylus and a touch sensitive screen for input and output purposes.

 This kind of phone combines the features of a PDA with that of a mobile phone or camera phone.
 It has a superior edge over other kinds of mobile phones.

-Smartphone have the capability to run multiple programs concurrently.
-These phones include high-resolution touch enabled screens, web browsers that can access and properly display standard web pages rather than just mobile-optimized sites, and high-speed data access via Wi-Fi and high speed cellular broadband.
+Smartphones have the capability to run multiple programs concurrently.
+These phones include high-resolution touch screens, web browsers that can access and properly display standard web pages rather than just mobile-optimized sites, and high-speed data access via Wi-Fi and high speed cellular broadband.

-The most common mobile operating systems (OS) used by modern Smartphones include Google's Android, Apple's iOS, Nokia's Symbian, RIM's BlackBerry OS, Samsung's Bada, Microsoft's Windows Phone, and embedded Linux distributions such as Maemo and MeeGo.
-Such operating systems can be installed on many different phone models, and typically each device can receive multiple OS software updates over its lifetime.
+The most common mobile Operating Systems (OS) used by modern smartphones include Google's Android, Apple's iOS, Nokia's Symbian, RIM's BlackBerry OS, Samsung's Bada, Microsoft's Windows Phone, and embedded Linux distributions such as Maemo and MeeGo.
+Such operating systems can be installed on different phone models, and typically each device can receive multiple OS software updates over its lifetime.

-This mobile device is larger than a mobile phone or a personal Digital Assistant and integrates into a touch screen and operated using touch sensitive motions on the screen.
-They are often controlled by a pen or touch of a finger.
+This mobile device is larger than a mobile phone or a PDA and integrates into a touch screen and is operated using touch sensitive motions on the screen.
+They are often controlled by a pen or by the touch of a finger.
 They are usually in slate form and are light in weight.
-Examples would include; Ipads, Galaxy Tabs, Blackberry Playbooks etc.
+Examples would include ipads, Galaxy Tabs, Blackberry Playbooks etc.

 They offer the same functionality as portable computers.
-They support mobile computing to a far superior way and have enormous processing horse power.
-User can edit and modify document files, access high speed internet, stream video and audio data, receive and send e-mails, perform lectures and presentations among very many other functions.
+They support mobile computing in a far superior way and have enormous processing horsepower.
+Users can edit and modify document files, access high speed internet, stream video and audio data, receive and send e-mails, attend/give lectures and presentations among its very many other functions.
 They have excellent screen resolution and clarity.